Minimum standard online tests

-Schools can decide whether the minimum standard online tests will be undertaken using school computer equipment or student laptop/tablet devices.
+The minimum standard tests are delivered via a lockdown browser, which must be installed on the device used to undertake the tests.
+Schools can decide whether the tests will be taken using school computer equipment or student laptop/tablet devices.

-Students should take a pen/pencil, a ruler and paper into the minimum standard online tests.
-Paper must be checked by a Test Supervisor before the test to ensure it is blank.
+Students may take a pen/pencil and a ruler into the minimum standard tests, and may use blank paper for working out.
+The paper must be checked by a test supervisor or NESA representative before the test begins to ensure it is blank.

 The following other items are not permitted to be used:

-Malpractice and breaches of minimum standard online test rules
+Malpractice and breaches of minimum standard test rules

-Schools must notify NESA of any instance of suspected malpractice or breaches of test rules as soon as possible after the test has been completed.
-Notifications should be forwarded to email@example.com.
+Schools must notify NESA of any instance of suspected malpractice or breaches of test rules as soon as possible after the test has been completed by completing the form HSC Minimum Standard Literacy and Numeracy Tests: Suspected Breach of Test Rules or Malpractice.
+Notifications must be forwarded to firstname.lastname@example.org.

 Results from a test where a student has been found guilty of malpractice or a breach of test rules may not be used to demonstrate achievement of the HSC minimum standard.
-In addition, students found to have engaged in malpractice, breach of test rules or have written a response considered offensive may not be permitted to re-sit the test for a period of up to 12 months.
+In some cases, penalties may be extended to other HSC exam results.

 Where a student is prevented from a reasonable attempt at a test due to school-verified illness or misadventure, the student may re-sit the test at another time.

-- If an incident occurs before a test starts, the school can arrange for the student to sit the test later in the same test window.
+If an incident occurs before a test starts, the school can arrange for the student to sit the test at another time.

-- arrange for the student to sit another test in the next available window, or
+- arrange for the student to sit another test at another time, and

 Illness/misadventure enquiries should be forwarded to LNsupport@nesa.nsw.edu.au.